cpjobling/eg-150-textbook/laplace_transform/5/circuit_analysis.md

 :class: tip
 This is based on [Example 4.3](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=104) in {cite}`karris`.

-We will solve this examples by hand and then review the solution in MATLAB lab 5.
+We will solve this example by hand and then review the solution in MATLAB lab 5.
 `````

 In the circuit shown in {numref}`fig:ex12.3`, switch $S_1$ closes at $t=0$, while at the same time, switch $S_2$ opens.
 Use the Laplace transform method to find $v_{\mathrm{out}}(t)$ for $t > 0$.